Working together for a fairer, more equal, democratic and sustainable Sussex

 - Our tribal politics

-- Our over centralised national and local political systems.
+- Our over centralised national and local political systems

-2. Exploring ideas, discussing issues and planning strategies.
+We are exploring ideas, discussing issues and planning strategies.
 We do this at our bi-monthly coffee mornings and other events in Brighton and Hove.

 Join Compass here https://action.compassonline.org.uk/.
 And email us locally at brightonhove@compassonline.org.uk